dart-lang/language/working/control-flow-collections/feature-specification.md

 1. Create a fresh instance of `list` of a class that implements `List<E>`.

     An implementation is, of course, free to optimize pre-allocate a list of the correct capacity when its size is statically known.
-Note that when spread arguments come into play, it's no longer always possible to statically tell the final size of the resulting flattened list.
+Note that when `if` and `for` come into play, it's no longer always possible to statically tell the final size of the resulting flattened list.

 1. For each `element` in the list literal: